ibh1127/assignment/README.md

 ## Technologies Utilized:

 Languages: Go
-- Go provides great performance and concurrency with its light-weight runtime and use of coroutines known as goroutines.
+- Go provides great performance and concurrency with its light-weight runtime and use of coroutines (known as goroutines).
 It should outperform other languages/frameworks that use event-loops or thread pools.

 Web Service Framework: Gin